 The pre-closing period begins as soon as the due diligence is complete and both sides negotiate and agree upon the terms.
 Though this period may range from a couple of weeks to several months, we found that a typical pre-closing interval is between four and eight weeks.
 The pre-closing period is driven by the need to get all Day 1/Closing Day checkmarks in place, such as legal aspects, permits, financing, etc.

-Knowing how much time is available before Closing Day will dictate the scope of work that can be realistically completed.
+Knowing how much time is available before Closing Day will dictate the scope of work that can be realistically completed during the post-merger integration process.
 From our experience, it takes at least a few days to get an integration project management office (PMO) and integration workstreams set up, including governance with roles and responsibilities.

 Suppose you have only a couple of weeks.
 In that case, the scope of your pre-closing integration topics should focus on must-do legal aspects, financing, clear communication, and most urgent people-related topics.